-It is no surprise that nature is filled with risky situations and environments, but can we call it a positive feeling?
+It is no surprise that nature is filled with risky situations and environments, but can we say they bring positive feelings?
 And even so, how does this fit in interior design?

-Well, actually risk design features are among the most Instagrammable of all and sit on top of our Pinterest boards.
+Actually risk design features are among the most Instagrammable and sit on top of our Pinterest boards.

 The question is: why is it so?

-If a bathroom or a cozy corner call for a soothing ambiance, a stimulating environment will be much more appropriate when creativity is required (like in office design) or to create a compelling interior.
+If a bedroom calls for a soothing ambiance, a stimulating environment will be much more appropriate when creativity is required (like in office design) or just to create a compelling interior.

-This is exactly where risk features come into play and why biophilic design uses them (among the rest) to make an atmosphere intriguing and inspiring.
+This is exactly where risk features come into play, as they help to make an atmosphere intriguing and inspiring.

 But not just any type of risk will work...